Grisolent/AFK-Weapon-Farm/README.txt

 This whole package was made to be able to farm levels for crafted weapons while being afk.
+This requires you to have Autohotkey installed.
+It can be downloaded here: https://www.autohotkey.com/

 Preparation to use any of the scripts:
 -Set game to fullscreen or windowed fullscreen